germal/OpenCVB/README.md

 All of the above cameras have an IMU (Inertial Measurement Unit.)
 The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as the Intel cameras.
-All the cameras use USB 3 to provide data to the host platform.
+All the cameras use USB-C to provide data to the host platform.
 A brief comparison of each camera is provided in Addendum 1.

 The Objective